-Noontootla Creek flows North out of the Chattahoochee National Forest and is one of the trout filled streams that help form the Toccoa River near Blue Ridge, Georgia.
-Starting off as a series of icy trickles that slip under several wooden foot bridges on the rugged Appalachian Trail the Noontootla here is a refuge for all three species of wild trout in Georgia.
+Noontootla Creek flows North out of the Chattahoochee National Forest.
+It is one of the trout filled streams that help form the Toccoa River near Blue Ridge, Georgia.
+This creek starts off as a series of icy trickles that slip under several wooden foot bridges on the rugged Appalachian Trail.
+Noontootla Creek is a refuge for all three species of wild trout in Georgia.
 Small brook, brown, and rainbow trout inhabit almost every little plunge pool and pocket up here in a tangle of rhododendron.